MatthewMawby/SearchIndex/README.md

 prioritize writing to the smaller partition.
 If only one partition exists, but it is at maximum size, then a new partition will be created.
 Writes must also appropriately update the INDEX_PARTITION_METADATA table appropriately.
-After writing to the partition, the Lambda sends a record in the format below to an aggregator via SQS.
+After writing to the partition, the Lambda sends a record in the format below to the aggregator via SQS.

 ```javascript
 {